data-capsule/fogros2-sgc/docs/routing.md

         If name not found,
-            mark name as in query, drop the messages (or buffer) send query to its own RIB and peers
+            mark name as in query, drop the messages (or buffer) send query to its own RIB and peers create a connection if the routing information is found (in this case, the original entity does not have access to the endpoint, so we need the router and establish peer-to-peer and hop-by-hop connection)
             (TODO: send Nack that RIB cannot find the name) If name is found and sink/peer is not empty, forward the packet